estruyf/blog-content/content/posts/2021-04-11-devhack-using-raycast-to-speed-up-my-productivity.md

 {{< caption-new "/uploads/2021/04/raycast3.png" "Quickly open the blog images folder"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAACCAYAAABhYU3QAAAAAklEQVR4AewaftIAAAA6SURBVGXBQQ6AMAhFwYdpY29p759wAAj0G9fO2LO33J0fiT6Hy4x7LUZEYmYg0d1Ioqr4SGLMSUbyAi/bHcqPxv+8AAAAAElFTkSuQmCC" "790" >}}

-{{< blockquote type="Tip" text="For the icon, you can add a base64 encoded image.
+{{< blockquote type="tip" text="For the icon, you can add a base64 encoded image.
 That way, you do not have to link it to a local or online file." >}}

 *I hope [Raycast](https://raycast.com/) will improve your flow as well*